 Future, the two later methods only exist for backwards compatibility.
 When this flag is enabled, moor won't write them at all.
-This will be the only option in moor 3.0, but it can still be disabled.
+This flag is enabled by default in moor 3.0, but it can still be disabled.

 skip_verification_code: Generated tables contain a significant chunk of code to verify integrity of inserted data and report detailed errors when the integrity is violated.
 If you're only using inserts with SQL, or don't need this functionality, enabling this flag can help to reduce the amount generated code.

 use_data_class_name_for_companions: By default, the name for companion classes is based on the table name (e.g. a